 Are there other ways to experience DWU as a prospective student if I can’t visit campus?

-Our admissions office is offering a virtual visit experience, so please visit www.dwu.edu/visit to schedule your virtual visit.
+Yes!
+Our admissions office is offering a virtual visit experience, and as of June 1, we are resuming in-person individual visits with modified social distancing requirements.
+Please visit www.dwu.edu/visit to schedule your visit.

 Will I continue to receive accommodations through Student Accessibility Services?

 Will I still receive academic support such as tutoring, writing support or academic coaching?

 Tutoring is still available to DWU students!
 You will remotely meet with your tutor through Zoom.

 To request a tutor: Fill out an online Tutor Request Form or email Academic Success/Career Services Coordinator, Kristy Zink, at Kristy.Zink@dwu.edu stating the course and instructor.
 You will be assigned a tutor and your assigned tutor will reach out to you via email within 48 hours.

 To schedule with your tutor: You and your tutor will discuss a time that works best for both of you.
 Then, your assigned tutor will schedule the Zoom session.
 After the session is scheduled, you will receive an email with the meeting details.
 At the scheduled meeting time, simply click on Click Here to Join within the email.